 Suppose you see a statement of the form “Please conserve energy by turning out the lights”.
 Be careful not to intepret that in physics terms, because both of the key words – “conserve” and “energy” – are being given meanings wildly different from their physics meanings.

 Just because electrical charge is conserved does not mean that electrical current is conserved.
 In fact, the current is definitely not conserved.
 Imaging a loop of wire with some current flowing in it initially.
 If you just leave it alone, the current will die out.
 The current will not move into some neighboring region; it will just remain in place and get weaker.
 This is an absolutely clear example of non-conservation.

 This is mostly just a terminology issue, because physically the current is intimately associated with the thing that is conserved.
 Indeed, you cannot even write down the equation for conservation of charge without mentioning the current also:

-One thing that we can say is that the current obeys an approximate continuity equation in three dimensions.
+We say that the current obeys an approximate continuity equation (not a conservation equation, approximate or otherwise).
 More specifically, in the low-frequency limit – for so-called “DC” circuits – we can ignore the first term on the RHS of equation 3, and what’s left is a continuity equation for the current, namely equation 4:

 In fluid dynamics, vortex lines obey a continuity equation.
 In electrodynamics, magnetic field lines obey an exact continuity equation in three dimensions.
-In any region where there are no electrical charges, electric field lines obey a continuity equation.
+In any region where there is no electrical charge, electric field lines obey a continuity equation.